mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

 ## Modifying Requests

- IAT has included [BrowserMob](https://github.com/lightbody/browsermob-proxy), which provides the ability to modify HTTP requests made by browsers whose drivers support the use of a proxy (not all browser drivers support the use of a proxy, see the [Security Testing](security_testing.md) for more details).
+ Iridium has included [BrowserMob](https://github.com/lightbody/browsermob-proxy), which provides the ability to modify HTTP requests made by browsers whose drivers support the use of a proxy (not all browser drivers support the use of a proxy, see the [Security Testing](security_testing.md) for more details).

  BrowserMob supports the steps like `And I block access to the URL regex "http://google.com" with response "500"`, which will intercept any requests to http://google.com and return a HTTP 500 response code.